top of page

 • 3 min read

-Dr. Akira D. Olsen is a bilingual licensed clinical psychologist and Founder/CEO of JOURNEY HEALTH, specializing in anxiety, ADHD, trauma, Family, and holistic mental well-being.
-She integrates evidence-based therapy with Eastern mindfulness to support individuals, families, and professionals worldwide.
+Dr. Akira D. Olsen is a bilingual licensed clinical psychologist, Founder and CEO of JOURNEY HEALTH, and recipient of the 2026 Humanitarian of the Year Award by Influencer Magazine UK.
+She specializes in anxiety, ADHD, trauma, and holistic mental well-being, integrating evidence-based therapy with Eastern mindfulness to support individuals, families, and professionals worldwide.

 Executive Contributor Akira D Olsen